BlakeGuilloud/npm-publish/README.md

 ```

 #### Step 4: Initialize npm in your repository.
-Make sure you are in the repository that you want to publish to npm.
+Make sure you are in the repository that you want to publish to npm, an initialize it with npm.

 ```
 $ npm init